brendt/stitcher.io/src/content/book/02-data.md

 }
 ```

 You might already see the problem arising: we don't know exactly what data is available in the `$validated` array.
-While arrays in PHP are a versatile and powerful data structure, as soon as they are used to represent something other than "a list of things", there are better ways to solve your problem.
+While arrays in PHP are a versatile and powerful data structure, when they are used to represent something other than "a list of things", there probably are better ways to solve the problem.

-Before looking at solutions, here's what you _could_ do to deal with this situation:
+Before looking at solutions, here's what you _could_ do when your in such a situation, and want to know about the contents of `$validated`:

 - Read the source code
 - Read the documentation
 - Dump `$validated` to inspect it
 - Or use a debugger to inspect it

-Now imagine for a minute that you're working with a team of several developers on this project, and that your colleague has written this piece of code five months ago: I can guarantee you that you will not know what data you're working with, without doing any of the cumbersome things listed above.
+Now imagine for a minute that you're working with a team of several developers on this project, and that your colleague has written this piece of code five months ago: I fairly confident that you will not know what data you're working with, without doing any of the cumbersome things listed above.

 It turns out that strongly typed systems in combination with static analysis can be a great help in understanding what exactly we're dealing with.
 Languages like Rust, for example, solve this problem cleanly: